 On maturity, the initial deposit and interest will be returned to the Hub Account with Barclays.
 But it will remain there until you give your instruction as to where it should go next – either back to your linked current account or into a new savings account via Flagstone.
 The platform cannot automatically move the funds out of the Hub Account, so it is the customer's responsibility to confirm what happens to the funds next.
 Otherwise the funds will stay in the Hub Account, earning no interest and potentially without full FSCS protection, if the amount is greater than £85,000 (£170,000 for joint accounts).

-In order to keep customers up to date with accounts that are available via the platform, there is a weekly email showing all prevailing rates, so that they can make any changes or add further funds if they see a new account that is of interest.
+In order to keep customers up to date with accounts that are available via the platform, there is a weekly email and page on the website, providing clients with visibility of the best rates available on the platform, so that they can make any changes or add further funds if they see a new account that is of interest.

 Currently Flagstone provides clients with access to more banks than any other platform and a choice of more accounts, including a number of exclusive rates for instant access and notice accounts – not just fixed rate bonds.
 So, it is a platform that could service many of your savings needs.

 It also secures rates from its banking partners that you won’t find elsewhere in the market, which will sometimes be market leading – as ever we’ll keep you informed.